 Part of National Museums Liverpool

-Ink and blood: stories of abolition explores the personal stories of previously enslaved people and the lasting legacies of, and contemporary responses to, abolition.
+Ink and blood: stories of abolition explored the personal stories of previously enslaved people and the lasting legacies of, and contemporary responses to, abolition.

-The exhibition tells the stories of those affected by abolition (the ending of slavery) and later, freedom.
-It is an opportunity to see abolition up close through ink (paper) and blood (people).
+The exhibition told the stories of those affected by abolition (the ending of slavery) and later, freedom.
+It was an opportunity to see abolition up close through ink (paper) and blood (people).